AxonIQ/reference-guide/axon-framework/tuning/event-snapshots.md

 > Spring uses a `SpringAggregateSnapshotter`, which will automatically looks up the right `AggregateFactory` instances from the application context when a snapshot needs to be created.
 >
 > The `@Revision` annotation has a dedicated, automatically configured `SnapshotFilter` implementation.
 This implementation is used to filter out non-matching snapshots from the `Repository`'s loading process.
 > So when the `@Revision` annotation is used on an aggregate the snapshots will be filtered out automatically.
-When the`@Revision`on an aggregate is missing a`RevisionSnapshotFilter`is configured for revision null.
+When the`@Revision` on an aggregate is missing a `RevisionSnapshotFilter` is configured for revision `null`.

 {% tabs %}
 {% tab title="Axon Configuration API" %}